cr3you/creys-defli-tools/README.md

 sudo systemctl start defli_feeder sudo systemctl start readsb.service
 ```
-### 1.1 Updating previous service.
+### 1.1 Updating previous defli_feeder service.
-If you have set up my defli_service before DeFli said the socat command is mandatory.
+If you have set up my defli_service before DeFli said the socat command is mandatory then you have to update it because the syntax is a bit different:

-DeFli advised to use a bit different syntax of the command so you have tu update it:
 ```
 sudo nano /usr/lib/systemd/system/defli_feeder.service
 ```